 “Your job is to be a loving rock, so the dying person can push against you and pull against you, and you stay rooted in love.“

 In that moment it all became so clear.
 That’s what I want to do with my entire life!
 It wasn’t so much the specifics of dying that I was drawn to, although I did become a hospice volunteer, but the greater calling to become a loving rock at all times and for all people.

 Of course, how to actually do that is another question.
 (If I figure it out, I’ll let you know 🙂 ) In the mean time, I’m working on it…

 Activism plays a big role in my spiritual practice and my dharma, whether that means political action- attending protests, tree sits, or writing about capitalism, or social action- working with those who are homeless, dying, in prison, or other marginalized populations.
 I also offer workshops for social and political activists to provide tools to be more effective in their activism and to use it as a vehicle for awakening.

 I draw my inspiration from my beloved teacher Ram Dass, the great Indian Saint Neem Karoli Baba and the monkey god Hanuman.
-In the Ramayana, a popular Indian epic, Ram (God) says to Hanuman, “Who are you?”
+In the Ramayana, one of the great sanskrit texts of Hinduism, Ram (God) says to Hanuman, “Who are you?”
 Hanuman replys, “When I don’t know who I am, I serve you.
 When I know who I am, I am you.”
 This captures the essence of what the sacred can awaken in us: a life-long calling to be in service and devotion to Love.
 It is through this service and through this devotion that we begin to realize we are not separate.
 Love is the very nature of our Being.
 It is who we are.